Employment of non-citizens

 Appropriations Act restrictions

 Congress prohibits the use of appropriated funds to employ non-citizens within the United States.
-Certain groups of non-citizens are not included in this ban.
-They are:
+Certain groups of non-citizens are not included in this ban, including:

 - Persons who owe permanent allegiance to the United States (for example, natives of American Samoa and Swains Island).